haywardt/h2s/README.md

 		identifies the page number

 col		{col:columnName}
+		or {{columnName}}
 		sets the name of the column from which to retrieve the data

 edit	{edit:colunmName}
 		editable colunm

 auto	{auto:columnName}
-		autocomplete item
+		autocomplete item. adds the html, javascript, and

-exec	{timer} execution timer
+exec	{runtime} execution timer

+index	{index} index of this row

-The first iteration could be blocks of code interspersed with the {:} that are replaced with inline code processed by either php or javascript.
+The first iteration could be blocks of code interspersed with the {} that are replaced with inline code processed by javascript.

+The substitution process takes place on the body element at document.ready.
+Substitution of the row and cell items takes place at http.response.
 The blocks are embedded in HTML but it is possible that the entire interface will consist of blocks at some point.